dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3079: Lack of critical thinking enhances misinformation spread.
+### T3079: This can lead to misinformation and reduced critical thinking.

 |Support|
 |---|